 Train: 5 minutes; Hiking: 6-8.7 miles; 5.5 hours; Terrain: Rolling pathways, rocky trails, and some steep trail sections as well as a 45-minute continuous uphill climb.
 Cumulative elevation gain: 2,000-2,300'.

 A transfer by train this morning brings us to the village of Levanto, once a walled town and major stronghold of the Genoese.
 We leave Levanto on foot and walk to Monterosso.
 The walk takes us gradually up and over a peninsula, rewarding us first with fine views over Levanto's medieval walls and tiled roofs, and eventually the whole stretch of the Cinque Terre coast is laid out before us.
-We'll arrive in Monterosso this afternoon; you'll have time to relax before we head to an Italian cooking class where we'll share our freshly prepared feast for dinner.
+We'll arrive in Monterosso this afternoon; you'll have time to relax before we head to a local ceramic studio where we'll learn about the art.
 We spend the next two nights in Monterosso.
 Breakfast and dinner included.

 Train: 1 hour to Levanto; Hiking: 5.6 miles, 3-3.5 hours; Terrain: Long, steep pathways and stair sections with a 45 minutes continuous uphill climb, rocky trails, and rolling hills.
 Cumulative elevation gain: 1,968'.